-Differences in these three areas mean that autistic pupils can find it difficult:
+Differences in these three areas mean that autistic learners may need more support:

 - to engage appropriately in social interactions with others. - to understand what is happening now and next. - to process all the sensory information in their environment, resulting in discomfort and even distress.